Asymptotic Syzygies of Weighted Projective Spaces: Introduction

 \section{Introduction}

 The aim of this paper is to describe the nonvanishing asymptotic syzygies of $\mathbb{P}(1^n,2)$.
-The impactful work of Green in \cite{Green} sparked a movement to study and understand the behavior of syzygies of projective varieties.
-Ein-Lazarsfeld \cite{EinLazarsfeld_2012} took this in the direction of exploring the aysmptotic syzygies of $\mathbb{P}^n$ (where the positivity of the embedding line bundle grows), and found that ``almost every" allowable entry in the Betti table corresponding to the Veronese embedding $\varphi \colon \mathbb{P}^n \xrightarrow[]{|\mathcal{O}(d)|} \mathbb{P}^N$ is nonzero for $d \gg 0$.
-Ein-Erman-Lazarsfeld \cite{EEL_2016} later proved the same nonvanishing result via a surprisingly simple method that only uses facts about the monomials that generate the Veronese embedding, which serves as the primary motivation for this work.
-We establish similar nonvanishing results for sufficiently large Veronese embeddings of the weighted projective space $\mathbb{P}(1^n,2)$ by applying an analogue of the EEL Method.
-Our main results are summarized in the below theorems.
+Since Green's pioneering work \cite{Green}, understanding the syzygies of projective varieties has been at the center of much research.
+The asymptotic picture is well-understood for curves: the syzygies become simpler as the positivity of the embedding line bundle grows.
+It was believed that a similar story held in higher dimensions; however, Ein and Lazarsfeld \cite{EinLazarsfeld_2012} showed the contrary: ``almost every" entry in the Betti table corresponding to the Veronese embedding $\varphi \colon \mathbb{P}^n \xrightarrow[]{|\mathcal{O}(d)|} \mathbb{P}^N$ is nonzero for $d \gg 0$.
+To be precise, the regularity and projective dimension provide preexisting bounds on the size of the Betti table, so the result states that, asymptotically, there are generators in essentially every allowable degree.
+Ein-Erman-Lazarsfeld \cite{EEL_2016} later showed the same nonvanishing result by using only facts about the monomials that generate the Veronese embedding.

+By adapting the monomial method developed in \cite{EEL_2016}, we prove similar nonvanishing results for sufficiently large Veronese embeddings of the weighted projective space $\mathbb{P}(1^n,2)$.
+Those familiar with weighted projective spaces may be confused by our notation, since $\mathcal{O}(d)$ may fail to be very ample.
+We instead choose the embedding given by the entire Veronese subring of degree $d$ (see Definition \ref{def:weightedVer}).
+Our main results are summarized below.